viciousviper/DokanCloudFS/README.md

       - *hubic* gateway - requires a *container*-parameter specifying the desired target container (e.g. `parameters="container=default")`
       - *webdav* gateway - requires a *baseAddress*-parameter specifying the desired WebDAV hoster's access URL (e.g. `parameters="baseAddress=https://webdav.magentacloud.de"`)
       - other gateways - no custom parameters supported so far
-    - **timeout:** The timeout value for file operations on this drive measured in seconds.<br />A value of *300* should suffice for all but the slowest connections.
+    - **timeout:** The timeout value for file operations on this cloud drive measured in seconds.<br />A value of *300* should suffice for all but the slowest connections.

 > The Copy cloud storage service was retired after May 1<sup>st</sup> 2016 in response to this [announcement](https://www.copy.com/page/home;cs_login:login;;section:plans).